cyipt/stars/README.md

 may be an overall need for more cycle stands at a given station, or there may be a need for more stands at a specific station entrance to cater for journeys coming from a particular direction.

-In Table 7 we can see the existing number of cycle spaces at each station (using data from www.nationalrail.co.uk and personal communications from Luton Borough Council for the Luton stations) together with the potential number of cycle commuter journeys to the station under a Go Dutch scenario in Phase 1 and Phase 2.
-We must remember that travel to work represents just under half of all rail journeys in England, although this proportion may be different for Bedfordshire.
-Leagrave and Luton stations look to have a particular need for more cycle stands as cycling numbers increase.
-We can also see large number of cycle journeys predicted to Bedford, Leighton Buzzard and Flitwick stations.

 <table>